 As you probably already know, camping with pets in Australia, or anywhere for that matter, can be a bit of a challenge… there are all the usual bits like keeping your drinking and toilet water separate, sleeping on rocks, and cooking in the dark.
 But with a dog or other pet, you need to count on a whole lot more mess and admin.
 And fun, of course!

 Since Australian national parks don’t permit animals, your choices of pet friendly areas to camp in can be somewhat limited.
 For the long weekends and holidays, places that do allow pets for camping fill up fast – especially in popular areas like beaches – so you need to plan ahead for a pet friendly location.
-Of course, if you need some help finding a place that welcomes Fido, check out our app!

-With autumn approaching and cooler weather on the way, a late family vacation through NSW or Victoria may be just what you need to recover from the hectic summer season at work.
+With Autumn here and cooler weather on the way, a late family vacation through NSW or Victoria may be just what you need to recover from the hectic summer season at work.
 Along the Great Ocean Road, the cooler weather will mean fewer tourists, which will give you more access to places and a better climate to enjoy them in.
 And the best part is you’ll often find you have some camp sites in these parts to yourself on those cooler autumnal mornings.

 If you prefer a setting that requires less open ocean and more country vistas, consider finding a campground along Victoria’s Murray River.
 Not only are there historic villages and locations to explore, but the myriad wineries, farmland, and their available tours could keep you busy for your entire trip.
 Not to mention plenty to sniff along the way.